andrew/ultimate-awesome/README.md

 - [awesome-opensource-alternatives-plus](https://github.com/xiaomingx/awesome-opensource-alternatives-plus) - Awesome list of open-source startup alternatives to well-known SaaS products 🚀.
 - [awesome-reversing](https://github.com/xiaomingx/awesome-reversing) - A collection of resources to learn Reverse Engineering from start!.
 - [awesome-ai-devtools](https://github.com/yeaight7/awesome-ai-devtools) - The open-source map of the AI developer tooling ecosystem.
+- [awesome-ai-books](https://github.com/zachpinto/awesome-ai-books) - Non-fiction books about or related to AI.
 - [awesome-html-css](https://github.com/zedix/awesome-html-css) - Resources on the super power of HTML and modern CSS.
 - [awesome-causality-in-nlp](https://github.com/zhjohnchan/awesome-causality-in-nlp) - A curated list of causality in NLP. :-).
 - [Visual-awesome](https://github.com/zhu18/Visual-awesome) - 可视化效果收集.